- Oops!Something went wrong.Please try again later.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for Fisher & Paykel Healthcare is:
+So, based on the above formula, the ROE for Cogstate is:

-The 'return' refers to a company's earnings over the last year.
-That means that for every NZ$1 worth of shareholders' equity, the company generated NZ$0.30 in profit.
+The 'return' is the profit over the last twelve months.
+Another way to think of that is that for every A$1 worth of equity, the company was able to earn A$0.35 in profit.

-To begin with, Fisher & Paykel Healthcare has a pretty high ROE which is interesting.
-Additionally, the company's ROE is higher compared to the industry average of 11% which is quite remarkable.
-This likely paved the way for the modest 16% net income growth seen by Fisher & Paykel Healthcare over the past five years. growth
+To begin with, Cogstate has a pretty high ROE which is interesting.
+Additionally, the company's ROE is higher compared to the industry average of 12% which is quite remarkable.
+Under the circumstances, Cogstate's considerable five year net income growth of 51% was to be expected.

-Is Fisher & Paykel Healthcare Making Efficient Use Of Its Profits?
+Is Cogstate Making Efficient Use Of Its Profits?

 Cogstate doesn't pay any dividend currently which essentially means that it has been reinvesting all of its profits into the business.
 This definitely contributes to the high earnings growth number that we discussed above.

 In total, we are pretty happy with Cogstate's performance.
 Specifically, we like that the company is reinvesting a huge chunk of its profits at a high rate of return.
 This of course has caused the company to see substantial growth in its earnings.
 Having said that, the company's earnings growth is expected to slow down, as forecasted in the current analyst estimates.
 Are these analysts expectations based on the broad expectations for the industry, or on the company's fundamentals?
 Click here to be taken to our analyst's forecasts page for the company.